 This year, the annual fair will take place on April 22, 2024, traditionally the third Monday after Easter Monday.

 Would you like to get a taste for yourself, literally and/or figuratively, of Vilvoord traditions and learn more about the special relationship between the town and horses?
-Then check out the walk Pjeirefretters at ErfgoedApp and also visit Visit Vilvoorde - city full of vibes for even more fun activities in this city.
+Then take a look at the walk Pjeirefretters at ErfgoedApp and also visit Visit Vilvoorde - city full of vibes for even more fun activities in this city.